FreeCodeCampGuam/A-Club/PITCHME.md

 +++

-Now, let's male our character move.
+Now, let's make our character move.

 A basic conditional statement we could start with is the **if...then** How this works is kinda like...